-A 4-H member may enter and show a maximum of four cats in the 4-H Cat Show with only one entry per class.
+A 4-H member may enter and show a maximum of two cats in the 4-H Cat Show.
 All 4-H Cats shall be judged as Household Pets, including Purebreds.

-4-H'ers will demonstrate their ability to present their cats that are clean and healthy, trained and manageable, along with the ability to competitively demonstrate one's knowledge and skill in raising and related management and show techniques of the cat.
+4-H'ers will demonstrate their ability to present their cats that are clean and healthy, trained and manageable, along with the ability to competitively demonstrate ones knowledge and skill in raising and related management and show techniques of the cat.